Visit Haute-Savoie in 7 days

 Le Temps d’M

-Bistro appreciated for its affordable menus (starter–main–dessert around €37) and current French cuisine, often cited among the best tables in downtown Thonon.
-Friendly atmosphere and a menu mixing classics with seasonal creations.
+Bistro appreciated for its affordable menus (starter–main–dessert around 37 €) and contemporary French cuisine, often cited among the best tables in downtown Thonon.
+Friendly atmosphere with a menu mixing classics and seasonal creations.

 Day 2: Evian les Bains - Abondance Valley